 DO A MENTAL DETOX

-I love the word detox because it means good old cleanse!
+I love the word detox because it means a good old cleanse!
 Many people do a juice detox to flush out toxins and bad junk in the body.
 Well, think of a brain detox as the same principle of flushing out toxins and junk that’s swimming in our beautiful mind.
 When this happens, I blast my favorite spa station, whip out a pen and my journal, and detox my thoughts and emotions on each page.
 Writing is the greatest self-care you can offer yourself.
-The act of writing clears your thoughts, brings you to greater insight and perspective while changing your mindset to a positive state.
+The act of writing clears your thoughts, brings you greater insight and perspective while changing your mindset to a positive state.
 It’s simply gratifying.
 A huge aspect of my journaling practice is focusing on three things I am grateful for at that very moment.
 It may be food, shelter, and water, or my husband, daughter, and healthcare opportunities.
 It’s the act of seeing things differently, particularly on days I’m overly anxious or stressed.
 Just today I had surgery, and while the stress of the procedure was eating at me, journaling helped re-shape my mindset by focusing on how grateful I am to have the resources to afford the surgery that will ultimately make me healthier!

 BREATHE, BREATHE, BREATHE

 While on my way to surgery today, I felt the stress in my back and shoulders.
 I took a moment to acknowledge my feelings but knew deep breathing was the medicine of choice.
-I did six rounds of a deep breathing exercise that I call the Chill-Pill Meditation.
-I breathe through the nose for six counts, hold the breath for three counts, then exhale from the mouth six counts.
-Focusing on the breath is essential for mental clarity, calming nerves, and allowing our brain to chill-out.
+I did six rounds of a deep breathing exercise that I call the Chill Pill Meditation.
+I breathe through the nose for six counts, hold the breath for three counts, then exhale from the mouth for six counts.
+Focusing on the breath is essential for mental clarity, calming our nerves, and allowing our brain to chill-out.
 A little spa music in the background helps but is not mandatory.
 What’s mandatory is giving yourself the opportunity to relax, rest, and restore.

 MOVE AND GROOVE

 In life, we will be faced with stress, but it’s how we approach it that ultimately matters.
 These stress-busters will allow you the time to process and heal while ensuring the self-care you deserve.
 And one last tip, skip the booze and drink more water to stay hydrated!
 Hydration is the greatest secret to relieve tension.